-W. Gabriel Selassie I holds a joint appointment as the Ralph Bunche associate professor of African American and U.S. History at the Los Angeles City College.
+W. Gabriel Selassie I is an assistant professor of Africana Studies at California State University, Northridge.
 He was born in Arizona and resided on the Navajo Indian Reservation before moving to California.
 He earned a Bachelors of Architecture (5 year professional) from Prairie View A & M University of Texas (HBCU).
 He earned an M.A. from the California State University at Dominguez Hills in Public History, He also earned an M.A. in African American studies at the University of California at Los Angeles where he did extensive course work in African American nationalism under Robert Hill.
 He also earned an M.A., and Ph.D. in history from the Claremont Graduate University.

 Marcus Jacques Garvey, Jr., was the oldest son of Marcus Mosiah Garvey, Sr., founder of the Universal Negro Improvement Association and African Communities League (UNIA-ACL) and Amy Euphemia Jacques.
 The UNIA-ACL, a leading black nationalist organization, was founded in 1914 in Jamaica and later headquartered … Read MoreMarcus Jacques Garvey, Jr. (1930-2020)